 What follows is "Not Sad Not Fulfilled", the band's debut EP that consists of 5 solid tracks.
 "Pop Princess!" strikes like an anthem of every female who is fed up with their toxic relationship, "Guys Don't Read Sylvia Plath" says no to women stereotyping through aggressive and dynamic songwriting and the new version of "Dream Grrrl" —which has been released not long before— that gives this short encounter a proper joyful ending.
 More than just a pop record, the band grows into an icon of female empowerment for younger audience.

-On 2020, the band worked with UK independent record label Damnably to release their discography so far called "Here to Stay" and be invited to the later cancelled SXSW Festival. (fuck coronavirus!!!)
+In 2020, the band worked with UK independent record label Damnably to release their current discography to date called "Here to Stay!" and invited to the later cancelled SXSW Festival (fuck coronavirus!!!).

 Here to Stay!